Mages of Rome

 He frowned.
 He didn’t like associating himself openly with lesser mages and apprentices, but these were desperate times for everyone.

 “Announcing Miss Abigail White!”
 Suty called as a blonde-haired woman appearing to be in her late twenties entered the room.
 She was trimly dressed in a button-down shirt and pencil skirt, her hair done up in a knot behind her head.
 She hid green eyes behind a pair of thick glasses.

 Abigail White was so far the only anomaly in his plans.
 He had not expected Catarina to be alive but he always factored in the Aldobrandinis just to be safe.
-Catarina was simple to manipulate but her father had been a force with which to be reckoned.
+Catarina was simple to manipulate but her father had been a force to be reckoned with.
 Albion sincerely hoped he was indeed dead.
-He had never heard of the White family, and his attempts to uncover a second identity beneath this woman had been fruitless.
+Regarding Abigail, however, he had never heard of the White family, and his attempts to uncover a second identity beneath this woman had been fruitless.
 She seemed to be what she claimed, a first-generation magus of unusual power, which made her either a liar or something altogether more important.

 “Good afternoon.”
 Abigail nodded to them as she entered before taking a seat beside Ettore, who was quick to scoot his chair to the side to make room for her.

 “Afternoon.”
 Albion said plainly as the others offered their greetings.
 “Should be just one more now.”

 He kept his eyes on the door.
 The last mage was the most dangerous factor in this little plan of his.

 “Announcing Mister Renard Aestling…er and guest.”
 Suty blinked as not one but two figures entered the room soon after Abigail.